 This is also the reason why we can make machines that do useful work for us.

-Some of the tools we made have the potential to destroy life.
+There’s a worry that some of the tools we’re making have the potential to destroy life.
 I think that would be a pity because life is quite cool (and homo sapiens in particular is very cool).

 I’m trying to understand new kinds of tools that can once again change a lot of important things, within my lifetime: